If your transfer tax return or your payment is overdue

 The return is not submitted by its deadline date: Late fee or a punitive tax increase

 If you file the transfer tax return late, you must pay a late-filing penalty or an increased tax.
-The above consequences of lateness may be imposed when the date of the contract is 1 November 2019 or later.
 The amount you must pay depends on how many days the tax return is late.

 If you file less than 60 days late (or exactly 60 days late), you must pay a late-filing penalty.
 We will send a specific decision letter on the penalty charge with instructions for payment.